 Kelly Services: Q1 Earnings Snapshot

 TROY, Mich.
 (AP) — TROY, Mich.
-(AP) — Kelly Services Inc. (KELYA) on Thursday reported profit of $10.9 million in its first quarter.
+(AP) — Kelly Services Inc. (KELYB) on Thursday reported profit of $10.9 million in its first quarter.

-The Troy, Michigan-based company said it had net income of 29 cents per share.
-Earnings, adjusted for restructuring costs, came to 40 cents per share.
+On a per-share basis, the Troy, Michigan-based company said it had profit of 29 cents.
+Earnings, adjusted for restructuring costs, were 40 cents per share.

 The staffing company posted revenue of $1.27 billion in the period.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on KELYA at https://www.zacks.com/ap/KELYA
+Access a Zacks stock report on KELYB at https://www.zacks.com/ap/KELYB